simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 handle this now (either by other WordPress plugins or *moving off of WordPress*) I do not think I want to devote more resources to this project.

 I may make one last change but I am more likely to just put the project on hold.
-It should continue to work as-is until GitHub makes another breaking change.
+With the fixes from last week it should continue to work as-is until GitHub makes another breaking change.
 If someone feels the need to fork it and add additional functionality down the line I think I'm OK with that at this point.
 If the time comes to delete it from the WordPress plugin repository, I think it will be an easy decision.

 As for me, I'm going to continue *not* using Gist to do any code examples that I plan to embed in blog posts.